 Two days after 2001 made its premier to an audience of Washington DC beltway insiders, Martin Luther King was assassinated on the balcony of the Lorraine Motel in Memphis Tennessee.
 The national mood that Kubrick had projected 33 years into the future had broken like a fever by the time Gilliatt wrote her review.
 In the first few weeks of 2001’s run riots broke out in over 110 American cities.
 In DC alone, 13 people were killed in clashes with police and over 6000 arrests were made.

-So it was in these twilight hours of the Vietnam War; in aftermath of the release of the Pentagon Papers and in the growing shadow of the Watergate investigation that Lucas conceived and made his space fantasy.
-Is it any wonder that the Pro-NASA visual program of 2001 was willfully misinterpreted to create a fascist state bent on total control at any cost (even the destruction of a planet)?
-While John Fitzgerald Kennedy is rightfully associated with the visionary goal of landing a man on the moon, it was Richard Milhous Nixon who was in office when the goal was achieved.
+So it was in twilight hours of the Vietnam War; in aftermath of the release of the Pentagon Papers and in the growing shadow of the Watergate investigation, but also the wake of 2nd Wave Feminism's greatest victories, the that Lucas conceived and made his space fantasy.
+While Lucas most often credits the influence of Stanley Kubrick's 2001 had on the look and feel of Star Wars, 2001 most resembles the look and feel of THX's "abstract filmmaking, tone poems, collections of images."
+In Star Wars the pro-NASA visual program of 2001 was willfully misinterpreted to create a fascist state bent on total control at any cost (even the destruction of a planet).
+That space stewardesses were replaced by a rebel princess.
+While John Fitzgerald Kennedy is rightfully associated with the visionary goal of landing a man on the moon, by the time Lucas began making Star Wars it was the manifestly corrupt Richard Milhous Nixon who had achieved that goal.